My Top 15 Favorite Episodes of Batman: The Animated Series

 6. "If You're So Smart, Why Aren't You Rich?"

 Premise: The Riddler's origin story is told in this episode.
 Edward Nygma is a video game creator who is fired from his job and seeks revenge by kidnapping his ex-employer, Daniel Mockridge and hiding him in a dangerous maze based on the video game that he created for the company.
-He leads Batman and Robin through a life-sized version of the game as they search for Mockridge who is in danger of being slain by the Minotaur villain the middle of the maze.
+He leads Batman and Robin through a life-sized version of the game as they search for Mockridge who is in danger of being slain by the Minotaur villain the center of the maze.

 Why It’s Great: The riddles are simple but clever, and this episode highlights Batman’s intellect and ability to outwit his foes.
 Robin is also an asset in this episode, having played this game before.
-The maze itself is full of traps and tricks that you follow along with Batman in order to best the Riddler and save the day.
+The maze itself is full of traps and tricks that you follow along with Batman in order to best The Riddler and save the day.

 7. "What Is Reality?"

 Premise: The Riddler returns, kidnapping Commissioner Gordon and leading Batman through a virtual reality game connected to Gordon's mind.
 Robin guides Batman through the game from a headset at police headquarters.
 There is not a moment to lose as Commissioner Gordon's mind is in danger of breaking through the stress and realistic nature of the game at any moment.